SunTT-DOC/PremPS/v1.0.0/README.md

 ## About
 <font size=4>

-When running PremPS, the working folder (such as 2020100417132606935696574/), the source program (PremPS.py), the parameter folder (inputfiles/) and the FoldX software need to be in the same working directory (YourWorkDirectory).
+When running PremPS, the working folder (such as 2020100417132606935696574/), the source program (PremPS.py), the parameter folder (inputfiles/) and the FoldX software need to be in the same working directory (Your work directory).

 </font>